ys20385/hello-world/README.md

 hi humans

-yash here, i like chicken curry because helps in making muscle i like doing bieceps and chest
+yash here, i like chicken curry because helps in making muscle i like doing bieceps and chest.